GuildCrafts/web-development-js/_goals/402-Benchmark-Add_Feature_to_Real_App-Part-1.md

 - [ ] Code uses a linter and there are no linting errors.
 - [ ] Variables, functions, files, etc. have appropriate and meaningful names.
 - [ ] The artifact produced is a fork of the [Trossello][trossello] repository

-### Stretch

-Implement the "teams" feature from Trello.

-- [ ] Users can create teams
-- [ ] Users can add members to their team
-- [ ] Team members can create team boards
-- [ ] Team members can remove team boards
-- [ ] Team boards automatically include all team members
-- [ ] Team boards work like regular boards in all other ways

 ## Resources